 Step 12.
 Save Image

-Lastly, using File > Save As menu, save your image with the .png extension.
+Lastly, using File > Export As, save your image with the .png extension.

 Also on Guiding Tech